 Then 2013 happened.

-It was a magical year for the Tigers program.
-Coming off a season in which the team went 2-6 in conference play and seemed destined for a permanent place at the bottom of the SEC, Missouri caught fire early and never flamed out.
+It was an unexpected thrill ride for the Tigers program.
+Coming off a season in which the team went 2-6 in conference play and seemed destined for a permanent residence at the bottom of the SEC, Missouri caught fire early and never extinguished.
 The Tigers defeated Georgia in Athens, bested Johnny Manziel and Texas A&M at home and lost just one regular-season game—in double overtime against South Carolina.

 Sam, like many of his teammates, had the season of his life.
 Flashing strength, quickness and aggression not often seen during his first three years, Sam recorded 11.5 sacks and 19 tackles for loss in his senior season alone.
 Paired with fellow standout defensive end Kony Ealy, Sam helped create perhaps the most formidable defensive line in college football.
 And while Ealy is the more highly touted professional prospect, most experts agreed Sam was the key to the line.

-Despite his excellent season, questions still remain about his pro potential.
+Despite his production, questions still remain about his pro potential.
 At 6'2" and 255 pounds, Sam doesn't possess prototypical size for an NFL defensive lineman.
 Considering the size obsession prevalent throughout the NFL, simply being 6'2" is alone enough to hurt an otherwise solid draft stock.

 CBS Sports grades him as a third-round draft choice, but that seems to be the ceiling of his projection.
 ESPN Scouts Inc. (subscription required) lists Sam as just the 16th-best defensive end in the class, which makes him a late-round selection at best.
 That's not atypical for someone like Sam, whose one-year run of dominance combined with his shaky size make some skeptical of his ability to transition to the NFL.